woodentoken/dotfiles/README.md

 These are dotfiles designed for Linux.

-They are based around using zsh for the terminal and vim for the editor.
+They are based around using zsh for the terminal and neovim for the editor.

 folders are used to delineate configuration options, and generally, the actual "."files (.vimrc, .zshrc) are merely sourcing their constituent parts.
 I have found this to be useful for tracking where changes are implemented, and I much prefer it to using large, single, "."files.

-I am version controlling my WSL settings as well (settings.json).
-Manually copy and paste them into the WSL settings.json file to update.

 ---